|Nutritional Guidelines (per serving)|

 - 4 tablespoons Parmigiano (freshly grated)

 - salt to taste

 - pepper to taste

-Heat a walnut-sized chunk of butter in a pot, and when it is melted and begins to bubble add the onion.
+Heat a walnut-sized chunk of butter in a pot.
+When it is melted and begins to bubble, add the onion.

-Cook, stirring, until the onion becomes translucent, and then add the shaved apples and sprinkle the lemon juice over them.
+Cook, stirring, until the onion becomes translucent then add the shaved apples.
+Sprinkle the lemon juice throughout.

-While you are doing this, heat another chunk of butter in a second pot (large enough to cook the risotto in) and when it begins to bubble, add the rice, and cook, stirring, until the grains become translucent.
+While you are doing this, heat another chunk of butter in a second pot (large enough to cook the risotto in).
+When it begins to bubble, add the rice, and cook, stirring, until the grains become translucent.

-Add the heated wine (I simply microwave it), stir until it has evaporated, and add the apple mixture, together with the first ladle of broth.
+Add the heated wine (we simply microwave it), stir until it has evaporated, and add the apple mixture, together with the first ladle of broth.